pineunity/apmec/doc/source/user/scale_usage_guide.rst

 * Auto-scaling feature is supported only with alarm monitors and it does not work with other monitors such as ping, http_ping.
-* When VNF is modelled with scaling requirement in VNFD, any config management requirement in VNFD is not supported.
+* When VNF is modelled with scaling requirement in MEAD, any config management requirement in MEAD is not supported.
 * Scaling feature does not support to selectively choose the VDU as part of scaling.